X01XX/risc-v-memory-management/README.txt

 # The stack pointer is stored in memory, not in a dedicated register.
 # This allows any number of stack-arrays, without using up registers.
 #
+# Allocation is very fast.
+#
+# Commenting out an error check, and memory zeroing, could make deallocation as fast as allocation,
+# with greater risk.
+Possibly this could be done with a debug flag and conditional compiling.
+#
 # Function to file:
 #
 # Allocate-only memory: memory.a